-There are people in this world that will take advantage of anyone for their own gain.
+Do you need to find an elder law attorney you can trust?
+1 out of 10 older people experiences a form of abuse.
+It could come from inexperienced caregivers.
+But, there are also people who will take advantage of anyone for their own gain.
 They target people unable to care for themselves or that suffer dementia.

 Ask Friends and Family